mariachiaraingicco-svg/SC4PS-Homework-/HW1-README.md

 ## 8. Compile and Run a C Program

-Create a simple C program:
+We can create a simple C program through **nano** terminal text editor

 ```bash
 sudo dnf install nano